Skip to main content

 About

-Space Trader: Merchant Marine is a single player and multiplayer strategy game with a science fiction theme.
+Space Trader: Merchant Marine is a single player and multiplayer open world shooter game with economy and science fiction themes.
 It was developed by Meridian4 and was released on October 23, 2008.
 It received neutral reviews from players.

 Skip User Reviews